-Being born in the eighties, I have pretty much soaked up a lot of the pop culture lifer.
-Considering how culturally diverse that period was; the fifties and the sixties prove to be even more fascinating to explore.
+Being born in the eighties, I have pretty much soaked up a lot of the pop culture life.
+Considering how culturally diverse that period was, the fifties and the sixties prove to be even more fascinating to explore.
 And if you think alike, but would rather explore those golden times with some luxury malt instead, then Macallan and the ‘godfather’ of British pop art Sir Peter Blake have just the right package for you.
 As the octogenarian celebrates his 80th birthday on 25th June, he has decided to let the world in on the celebration of his exciting life with a unique limited edition art piece nestled inside a stunning oak box.
-The box has been divided in to eight sections, each representing a decade “inspired or chosen by Sir Peter Blake”.
-Each section contains a miniature of The Macallan distilled in that decade (1930 through to 2000’s), sporting labels designed by Sir Peter along with a small book of illustrations and on his life.
+The box has been divided into eight sections, each representing a decade “inspired or chosen by Sir Peter Blake.”
+Each section contains a miniature of The Macallan distilled in that decade (1930 through to 2000s), sporting labels designed by Sir Peter along with a small book of illustrations and on his life.
 The set will be limited to 250 units, priced at £4,500 ($7,000).

 Here is what you can expect in the box.

-The artefacts in the box, sourced by art director Stuart Newman represent water, fire, air and earth, in the way that they aid the process of whisky making.
-The list of artefacts, classified by the years as mentioned in the press release, are as under:
+The artifacts in the box, sourced by art director Stuart Newman represent water, fire, air, and earth so that they aid the process of whisky making.
+The list of artifacts, classified by the years as mentioned in the press release, are as under:

 Black and white image of distillery workers at The Macallan